-When a child is misbehaving on a regular basis, it is a good idea to look and see what is at the root of the problem.
+When a child is misbehaving on a regular basis, it is important to find the root of the problem.
 Is there something happening at school or with a caregiver?
 Is there open communication with the child?
 Are there developmentally appropriate behavioral expectations?
 Today, I am excited to have parenting expert, registered psychologist, and author, Dr. Vanessa Lapointe, to share with us some insight into cognitive development in children and how that effects their behavior.

 Dr. Lapointe is a trusted and established name in early childhood development.
 She is the author of the bestselling breakout Discipline Without Damage and she also has a brand new book, PARENTING RIGHT FROM THE START: Laying a Healthy Foundation in the Baby and Toddler Years (affiliate link below).
-Through the twin lenses of attachment parenting techniques and the most up-to-date child development research, Dr. Lapointe walks parents through the battlegrounds where problems are most likely to arise for children—sleeping, feeding, toilet training, aggression, sibling rivalry—and provides appropriate solutions designed to promote connection and growth between parent and child.
+Through the twin lenses of attachment parenting techniques and the most up-to-date child development research, Dr. Lapointe walks parents through the battlegrounds where problems are most likely to arise for children.
+Topics include sleeping, feeding, toilet training, aggression, and sibling rivalry.
+She provides appropriate solutions designed to promote connection and growth between parent and child.

-Today, I pleased to share an excerpt from PARENTING RIGHT FROM THE START that talks about ensuring that we as parents are operating from developmentally appropriate behavioral expectations.
-Sometimes a lot of frustration, for both the parent and child can be alleviated simply by ensuring that we are aware of developmentally appropriate behavioral expectations.
+Today, I am pleased to share an excerpt from PARENTING RIGHT FROM THE START.
+She talks about ensuring that we as parents are operating from developmentally appropriate behavioral expectations.
+Sometimes a lot of frustration, for both the parent and child can be alleviated simply by ensuring that we are aware of developmentally appropriate expectations.

 The following excerpt is taken from PARENTING RIGHT FROM THE START, LifeTree Media (October 8, 2019), reprinted with permission

 Developmentally Appropriate Behavior